- What are my rights?

 - Information whose disclosure would prejudice law enforcement, the apprehension or prosecution of offenders, the administration of justice and similar functions.

-- Information which is readily accessible by other means.
-This applies to Freedom of Information requests which ask for information covered by SOAS's publication scheme (see What is the publication scheme?).
+- Information which is readily accessible by other means, or is scheduled to be made public in the near future.
+This applies to Freedom of Information requests which ask for information covered by SOAS's publication scheme (see What is the publication scheme?), or which is published by a third party (e.g. student statistics published by the Higher Education Statistics Agency).

 Many exemptions are subject to a public interest test.
 This means that before it can apply the exemption, SOAS has to determine that the public interest in withholding the information outweighs the public interest in releasing it.
 Further information about the exemptions to the right of access under the Freedom of Information Act and the Environmental Information Regulations is available on the website of the Information Commissioner.